dynatrace-oss/progressiveDelivery-masterclass/docs/index.md

 ## Introduction

-This masterclass guides illustrates how to use various cloud-native tools to gain better observability and management of your cloud-native software deployment.
+This masterclass illustrates how to use various cloud-native tools to gain better observability and management of your cloud-native software deployment.

 - [Kubernetes](https://kubernetes.io)
 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)